Ernesto-tha-great/heimdall-deploy-kit/README.md

 ### Step 6: Done!

-After confirmation, Heimdall generates your config file and displays the export commands:
+After confirmation, Heimdall generates your config file:

 ```
 ✓ Generated: wormhole.config.json

-⚠️  SECURITY NOTICE ⚠️
-Private keys are NOT stored in the config file.
-Please export these environment variables:

-export BASE_PRIVATE_KEY="0x1234567890abcdef..."
-export SOLANA_PRIVATE_KEY="5J7x8K9..."

 ✓ Done!
 Your configuration is ready.

+Your private keys remain securely in environment variables.
+Run 'heimdall env-check' to verify all keys are set.
 ```

-**Important:** Copy the `export` commands shown above and run them in your terminal.
-These set your private keys as environment variables so they're available when you use the config file, but never stored in it.
+Your config file is ready to use!
+The private keys remain safely in your environment variables, never printed or stored in files.

 ---